les-tontons-crafters/xtrem-tdd/content/Flavours/adr.md

 `ADRs will save you from future discussions like: why did we implement? ... it's historic...`

 ## Problems
-`How to capture important architecture or design decision made along with its context and consequences ?`
+`How to capture important architecture or design decision made along with its context and consequences?`

 ## How to
 - Define a small process with your team mates